- My safety valve opened

 53mm dosing funnel

 A dosing funnel sits on top of the basket and helps to guide the grounds into place, preventing any grounds going to waste.
-The 9Barista uses a standard 53mm basket, so a funnel like this will work well.
+The 9Barista uses a standard 53mm basket, and we have made on specifically for the 9Barista, which you can find here.

 After brewing you’ll need to empty the coffee grounds from the basket.
 This is much easier with a knock box; simply knock the basket upside down on the bar and the grounds will come out in one single puck.
 This is easier and more hygienic than knocking on the bin or using a spoon to empty the basket.
 Alternatively you can also knock the basket on the bottom of a kitchen sink, and then put the puck in the bin.